-The 2023 budget includes \$7.3 million for administrative expenses.
-This is an increase of \$1.3 million, or 21.0 percent, compared to the 2022 Board-approved budget.
+The 2023 budget includes \$6.7 million for administrative expenses.
+This is an increase of \$647,000, or 10.8 percent, compared to the 2022 Board-approved budget.
 Recurring costs in the administrative expenses category include the annual reimbursement to the FFIEC, employee relocation expenses, recruitment and advertising expenses, shipping, printing, subscriptions, examiner training and meeting supplies, office furniture, and employee supplies and materials.

 As part of the FFIEC, the NCUA shares in costs for certain joint actions and services that affect the financial services industry.
-The budget includes the final FFIEC budget estimate for 2023, which added \$615,000 to the estimate included in the staff draft.
+The staff draft budget will be updated for the final FFIEC budget estimate if it is available at the time the final budget is prepared.

-Within administrative expenses, the 2023 budget includes \$1.3 million for employee relocations, an increase of \$250,000 compared to the 2022 budget.
+The 2023 budget includes \$1.3 million for employee relocations, an increase of \$250,000 compared to the 2022 budget.
 Relocation costs are paid by the NCUA to employees who are competitively selected for a promotion or new job within the agency in a different geographic area than where they live.

-The 2024 budget for administrative expenses is estimated to be \$6.5 million, or a 11.1 percent decrease primarily due to a reduction in the 2024 budget for the national training conference to be held in 2023.
+The 2024 budget request for administrative services is estimated to be \$6.5 million, or a 2.9 percent decrease primarily due to a reduction in the 2024 budget for the national training conference to be held in 2023.